MyPython101/PerformanceTesting/README.md

 ### b.
 System Performance Degradation:

 According to [1], system performance degradation or problems handling required system throughput is an extremely significant issue for many large industrial projects.
-Although the software system has gone through extensive functionality testing, it was never really tested to assess its expected performance [1].
+Although the software system has undergone extensive functionality testing, it was never tested to assess its expected performance [1].

 During an architecture review at AT&T, a group of engineer have found that "performance issues account for one of the three major fault categories.
 Performance problems identified might include